Have you ever put much pressure on yourself to find the best and highest-quality MICROPHONE or INSTRUMENT for all your recording needs?

 8. Roland Black Series

-These heavy-duty connectors guarantee high-quality and consistent performance with its multi-strand, oxygen-free copper!
+These heavy-duty connectors guarantee high-quality and consistent performance with their multi-strand, oxygen-free copper!

 You can count on its high-quality connectors, low-capacitance, and polyethylene insulation to give you extremely low noise with every recording!